-8 Learning Synonyms and Homonyms
+8. Learning synonyms and homonyms

-Children's ability at fast mapping is sometimes taken as evidence for a bias towards a one-to-one mapping between words and meanings (e.g., Markman and Wachtel, 1988).
-Support for the bias often comes from experiments which show that even though children are generally very good at mapping novel words to novel meanings, they exhibit difficulty in learning homonymous and synonymous words - which require the acquisition of one-to-many and many-to-one mappings, respectively (Liittschwager and Markman, 1994; Mazzocco, 1997; Doherty, 2000; Markman et al., 2003; Doherty, 2004; Casenhiser, 2005).6 The existence of such a bias as a cognitive mechanism for word learning is sometimes also supported by a common belief that language is primarily a means of communication, and hence cases that cause ambiguity should be dispreferred (Casenhiser, 2005).
+Children's ability at fast mapping is sometimes taken as evidence for a bias towards a oneto-one mapping between words and meanings (e.g., Markman & Wachtel, 1988).
+Support for the bias often comes from experiments which show that even though children are generally very good at mapping novel words to novel meanings, they exhibit difficulty in learning homonymous and synonymous words-which require the acquisition of one-to-many and many-to-one mappings, respectively (Casenhiser, 2005; Doherty, 2000; Doherty, 2004; Liittschwager & Markman, 1994; Markman, Wasow, & Hansen, 2003; Mazzocco, 1997).12 The existence of such a bias as a cognitive mechanism for word learning is sometimes also supported by a common belief that language is primarily a means of communication, and hence cases that cause ambiguity should be dispreferred (Casenhiser, 2005).
 Clearly, however, children are able to eventually learn homonyms and synonyms of their language.

-One explanation is that children are equipped with a bias towards a one-to-one mapping (a bias which may be innate or acquired), and that they need to overcome this bias in order to learn synonyms and homonyms, hence exhibiting difficulty at earlier stages of learning (Markman and Wachtel, 1988; Merriman and Bowman, 1989).
+One explanation is that children are equipped with a bias towards a one-to-one mapping (a bias which may be innate or acquired), and that they need to overcome this bias in order to learn synonyms and homonyms, hence exhibiting difficulty at earlier stages of learning (Markman & Wachtel, 1988; Merriman & Bowman, 1989).
 Another explanation is that children may early on resist learning the secondary meaning of a homonymous word, simply because an existing mapping between the word and its primary meaning is triggered every time the word is heard, resulting in a conflict (Doherty, 2004).
 (A similar conflict exists between the primary and secondary labels in the case of synonymy.)
 The learner thus needs more evidence in order to establish a mapping between the homonymous word and its secondary meaning (and similarly for learning synonyms).
-In contrast, in a situation where a child hears a novel word in the presence of a novel meaning, neither the word nor the meaning trigger any existing word-meaning mappings, and hence the child can easily learn a mapping between the novel word and the novel meaning.
+In contrast, in a situation where a child hears a novel word in the presence of a novel meaning, neither the word nor the meaning triggers any existing word-meaning mappings, and hence the child can easily learn a mapping between the novel meaning.

 A variety of experiments have been performed on children in order to test their ability in the acquisition of homonyms and synonyms.
 Children are told stories using picture books, through which they are familiarized with some homonymous or synonymous words.
 Towards the end of the story, children are then tested for their knowledge of the introduced homonyms or synonyms.
 In the experiments on learning homonymy, in order to control for a child's familiarity with the primary and secondary meanings of a homonym, and to simulate the child's first encounter with the secondary meaning of the word, pseudo-homonyms are often used in place of real homonyms.
 A pseudo-homonym is a known word (e.g., ball) used to mean something other than its accepted meaning, often a novel meaning not associated with any other word in the child's lexicon (e.g., dax).
-Similarly, pseudo-synonyms are used in experiments on the acquisition of second labels for a familiar object: a pseudo-synonym is a novel word (e.g., dax) referring to a familiar object (e.g., ball), for which the child already has learned a name (e.g., ball).
+Similarly, pseudo-synonyms are used in experiments on the acquisition of second labels for a familiar object; a pseudo-synonym is a novel word (e.g., dax) referring to a familiar object (e.g., ball), for which the child already has learned a name (e.g., ball).
 We perform similar experiments to test the ability of our model in learning homonyms and synonyms.
-We first explain the details of our homonymy learning experiments, and then discuss how our model performs in the task of learning synonymous words.
+We first explain the details of our homonymy learning experiments and then discuss how our model performs in the task of learning synonymous words.